sbabcoc/JUnit-Foundation/README.md

 ```

 Note that the implementation in this method watcher uses the annotations attached to the method objects to determine the type of method they're intercepting.
 Because each test method can have multiple configuration methods (both before and after), you may need to define additional conditions to control when your implementation runs.
 Examples of additional conditions include method name, method annotation, or an execution flag.

+#### Getting Attached Watchers and Listeners

+**JUnit Foundation** attaches service providers that handle published event notifications via the standard **ServiceLoader** facility.
+You can acquire references to these service providers through the following methods:

+* `LifecycleHooks.getAttachedWatcher(Class<T> watcherType)`
+Get reference to an instance of the specified watcher type.
+* `LifecycleHooks.getAttachedListener(Class<T> listenerType)`
+Get reference to an instance of the specified listener type.

 ### Support for Standard JUnit RunListener Providers